jwkung/gitcskills/README.md

 # gitcskills
 Creating a new branch is quick.
-Creating a new branch is quick & simple.
+Creating a new branch is quick & simple.Djfidsfjklxcmvz./,xcvm